Step by step checklist:

 All incoming international students in F-1 status are required to check in with OIPS upon arrival in the US.
 You can check in online and the process takes less than 30 minutes.

-- Incoming international transfer students (transferring from another institution in the US) AND current Mason students who will pursue another degree can check in online starting Monday, December 2, 2019;
+- Incoming international transfer students (transferring from another institution in the US) AND current Mason students who will pursue another degree can check-in online starting Monday, December 13, 2021;

-- All other newly incoming international students can check in online starting Saturday, December 14, 2019.
+- All other newly incoming international students can check-in online starting Monday, December 13, 2021.

 If you experience any problems with your online check-in, please complete the New International Student Check-in Troubleshooting form.
 An OIPS staff member will contact you within 1-2 business days.
 Click here to access the New International Student Check-in Troubleshooting form.